xomcar/xomcar.github.io/cv.md

 ## Education
 * **Master's degree** [2020-2022]
 **Control Systems Engineering**
-Thesis title: _Rigidity theory in presence of noise for localization and control of multiagent systems_
+_Rigidity theory in presence of noise for localization and control of multiagent systems_
 * **Bachelor's degree** [2020-2022]
 **Informatics Engineering**
-Thesis title: _Reverse engineering of CAN messages for terminal container movement machinery_
+_Reverse engineering of CAN messages for terminal container movement machinery_
 ## Hard skills
 * Go programming language
 * C programming language
 * Python programming language
-* Usage and maintenance of Linux OS
+* Usage and maintenance of embedded Linux OS (buildroot)
 * Bash scripting
 * Prototyping on Matlab/Simulink
-* Documentation in markdown/latex
-* Basic knowledge of OpenCV and vision algorithms
+* Markdown/latex documentation
 ## Soft skills
 * Independent in retrieving information and in finding solutions
 * Works nicely in a team